 Section number Section Area Individual Risk Level Section 6 External Envelope The block is brick cavity construction.
 There is a small amount of spandrel panels fitted below windows in the common area stairwell.
 There are vertically aligned concrete balconies with steel balustrades.
-Trivial Section 7 Means of Escape from Fire The site has a single open plan staircase that provides sufficient means of escape.
-Trivial
+There is a large amount of vegetation spreading across the fabric of the block, requiring removal.
+Tolerable

-Section 8 Fire Detection and Alarm Systems Trivial Early warning is limited to hard wired or battery smoke alarms within each of the resident's flats. Πνιαι Section 9 Emergency Lighting Emergency lighting is provided in the staircase.
-Trivial Section 10 Compartmentation The building is designed to provide as a minimum 1-hour vertical fire resistance and 1- hour horizontal fire resistance around flats.
-Doors are 30-minute nominal fire doors, including those in 1-hour rated walls.
+Section 7 Means of Escape from Fire Tolerable The site has a single open plan staircase that provides sufficient means of escape.
+See Action 7/11.
+Section 8 Fire Detection and Alarm Systems Early warning is limited to hard wired or battery smoke alarms within each of the resident's flats.
+Trivial Section 9 Emergency Lighting Emergency lighting is not provided in the staircase, additional lighting is provided.
+Trivial Section 10 Compartmentation The building is designed to provide as a minimum 1-hour vertical fire resistance and 1-hour horizontal fire resistance around flats.
+Doors are 30-minute notional fire doors, including those in 1-hour rated walls.
 Trivial Section 11 Fire Fighting Equipment No firefighting provisions are provided within the premise.
-Trivial Section 12 Fire Signage Appropriate signage is in place where applicable.
+Trivial Section 12 Fire Signage Appropriate signage is not in place, further action required.
+See action 12/2.
 Trivial Section 13 Employee Training All staff receive basic fire safety awareness training.
-Trivial Section 14 Sources of Ignition The fixed electrical installation should be tested every 5 years.
-At the time of the assessment, it was determined that the last EICR inspection of electrical equipment was carried out on 06.10.23.
-Marked as Satisfactory.
 Trivial

-Section 15 Waste Control Regular cleaning services take place at the block and regular checks from caretakers help with waste control at the block.
+Section 14 Sources of Ignition The fixed electrical installation should be tested every 5 years.
+At the time of the assessment, it was determined that the last EICR inspection of electrical equipment was carried out on 29.09.23.
+Marked as Unsatisfactory.
+An email was received from Jodie Howell stating that remedial works have been completed to bring the EICR to satisfactory.
+Trivial Section 15 Waste Control Regular cleaning services take place at the block and regular checks from caretakers help with waste control at the block.
 Trivial Section 16 Control and Supervision of Contractors and Visitors Contractors are controlled centrally, and hot works permits are required where necessary.
 Trivial Section 17 Arson Prevention The final exit doors have door entry systems installed.
 These systems are designed to fail safe i.e., door unlocked in the event of a power failure.
 Trivial Section 18 Storage Arrangements Residents should not store fuel or LPG Cylinders in their home or storage facilities.
 This documented in the tenancy agreement.
 See observations.
 Trivial